Russia should pay 'costs' for Czech attack, US says

 Already a member?

-It called the attack "disturbing" and spoke of sending "a firm message that Russia's dangerous actions will be met with an appropriate response".
+The attack was "disturbing" and allies needed to send "a firm message that Russia's dangerous actions will be met with an appropriate response", the spokesperson said.

-It also corroborated "the findings of the Czech Republic's thorough and lengthy investigation" into the blast, which said operatives from the Russian military intelligence service, the GRU, caused an explosion at an ammunition warehouse in the town of Vrbětice seven years ago, killing two Czech people.
+The US also corroborated "the findings of the Czech Republic's thorough and lengthy investigation" into the blast, which concluded that operatives from the Russian military intelligence service, the GRU, caused an explosion at an ammunition warehouse in the town of Vrbětice seven years ago, killing two Czech people.

 Nato and the EU issued similar statements the same day.